Thuppakki: Box office

 On the opening day, Thuppakki netted around ₹18 crore in Tamil Nadu box office.
 It collected a sum of ₹456 million in Tamil Nadu, and ₹653 million worldwide by its first week.
 In the UK and Ireland, Thuppakki grossed ₹ 1.85 crore after the fourth weekend.
 In Australia, it grossed A$80,264 (₹ 46,73,000) on six screens and the average per screen collection of the film stands out at A$1656 after two weeks.
-The film continued to do good business at the international box office in its second week.
 In Malaysia, it grossed $1,732,792 as of December 2012.
 Within 11 days of its release, the film reached the ₹1 billion mark, and S. Saraswathi of Rediff.com believed it was the first Tamil film to do so.
 Its total domestic box office collections at the end of its run stood at ₹1.8 billion according to distributors Eros International.
-Writing for International Business Times in 2017, Prakash Upadhyaya estimated the final worldwide earnings to be over 1.25 billion.
+According to NDTV, the film's worldwide earnings were ₹121 crore.